lvgl/lv_port_viewe_7_espidf/README.md

 ## Getting started

 ### Hardware setup
-- jumpers, switches
-- connect the display
-- Connect Type-C cable to UART (recommended) or USB port
+- Connect Type-C cable to UART (recommended) or USB port on the board

 ### Software setup
-- Install drivers if needed
+- Install CH340G drivers for UART chip
 - Install the VS Code IDE & PlatformIO extension

 ### Run the project